 All children have a right to mental health and wellbeing

 Worldwide, 10-20% of children and adolescents have a mental health condition.
 1 in 5 individuals living in conflict have mental health disorders.
-On top of this, more than 80% of children and caregivers reported an increase in negative feelings due to COVID-19.
+Children who have fled Ukraine are struggling with their mental health, with more than one in two children surveyed feeling anxious or worried about their future.

 For years, Save the Children has responded to the unique needs of children impacted by conflict and displacement.
 In the wake of the pandemic, we've worked around the clock to help to address the immediate and long-term threats of COVID-19, including the devastating toll on children’s mental health globally.